web3privacy/docs/src/content/docs/get-involved.md

 _Maintaining privacy services database example: PR at GitHub_

 ### actualization
-_goal_: up to date information in the database
+_goal_: up to date info in the database
 _algorhithm_:
 1. Open database https://github.com/web3privacy/web3privacy
 2. Pick up a category (from DeFi to Infrastructure)